OZTaekOppa/FastaHandler/README.md

 ```
 python3 prfxrename.py --input-seq test_dna.fasta --input-id new_ids.txt --out output_reN.fasta --t 1 --mem 2
 ```
-+ If the input fasta file is not a single-line fasta, please use multi2singleline module first.
++ If the input fasta file is not a single-line fasta, please use the multi2single module first.

 - Parameter explanation
 	1. python 3: Call python 3